Belly357/HoT_rockpaperscissor/README.md

 # HoT_rockpaperscissor
-Test project for HoT - a game of rock paper scissor
+Test project for HoT - a simple game of rock paper scissor playable as human vs PC or PC vs PC